How to Double Crochet: Step-by-Step Tutorial with Photos

 What is double crochet good for?

 Double crochet is one of the most versatile stitches.
 It is used for blankets (especially granny squares and filet crochet), scarves, shawls, cowls, sweaters, cardigans, bags, and home decor items.
 Its taller height means projects work up quickly, making it a favorite for larger pieces.
-Combined with chain spaces, double crochet creates beautiful lace patterns.
+Combined with chain spaces, dc creates beautiful lace patterns.
 It is also the stitch used in the classic granny square pattern.